Azure/Communication/README.md

 To ask questions or get help, [please check out these resources](https://docs.microsoft.com/azure/communication-services/support).

-## ❤️ Feedback
-We appreciate your feedback and energy helping us improve our services.
-[If you've tried the service, please give us feedback through this survey](https://microsoft.qualtrics.com/jfe/form/SV_4HMWolQyyLyeX77).

-If you'd like to submit feature requests please submit them to our [board on Azure UserVoice](https://feedback.azure.com/forums/934536-azure-communication-services).

 ## SDKs
 Azure Communication Services capabilities are conceptually organized into six areas.
 Most areas have fully open-sourced SDKs programmed against published REST APIs that you can use directly over the Internet.
 The Calling SDK uses proprietary network interfaces and is currently closed-source.